 Nagano - Matsumoto.
 Today journey southwest of Nagano to the alpine city of Matsumoto, surrounded by the towering peaks of the Japan Alps.
 The city is most famous for its original castle which is only a short distance from the station.
 This is one of the only original castles in Japan and really gives you a sense of ancient Japan and how the samurai used to live and fight.
 The city also boasts a number of sake breweries, hidden in the backstreets amongst the traditional buildings, a good museum of Ukiyoe woodblock prints, and is the home of soba noodles, the local speciality which is particularly delicious.

-Matsumoto - Tsumago.
-Today make your way to Tsumago, the jewel of the Kiso Valley, which was once a post town on the old Nakasendo highway linking the ancient capital of Kyoto with Matsumoto.
-Today, Tsumago is loved for the residents’ efforts to preserve the town’s Edo Period ambiance.
+Matsumoto - Nakatsugawa - Magome - Tsumago.
+Today make your way to Tsumago, the jewel of the Kiso Valley, which was once a post town on the old Nakasendo Highway linking the ancient capital of Kyoto with Matsumoto.
+Today, Tsumago is loved for the residents’ efforts to preserve the town’s Edo period ambiance.
 Power lines are hidden away and cars banned from the main roads during the daytime so that the beautiful, traditional buildings and flag‐stone streets can be seen in their true glory.
-A stay in Tsumago is to step back in time and experience old Japan; a world away from the robots, gadgets and gizmos that many associate with modern Japanese cities.
+A stay in Tsumago is to step back in time to experience old Japan; a world away from the robots, gadgets and gizmos that many associate with modern Japanese cities.
 The walk along the old samurai trail from the neighbouring village of Magome through Tsumago and on to Nagiso is highly recommended.

 Overnight: Tsumago | Breakfast, Dinner